eric2323223/jekyll-now/drafts/GPT.md

 ### The most substantial upgrade that OpenAI GPT proposed is to get rid of the task-specific model and use the pre-trained language model directly!
 ### GPT1: 可以直接加速finetune训练
 ![enter image description here](https://openai.com/content/images/2018/06/zero-shot-transfer@2x.png)
-### LM works with all types of finetune tasks
-The most substantial upgrade that OpenAI GPT proposed is to get rid of the task-specific model and use the pre-trained language model directly!

 ### the power of scale
 ![enter image description here](https://miro.medium.com/max/625/1*q-P5aQ7A6VlsfroP3ckg8A.jpeg)
 ![enter image description here](https://bmk.sh/images/gpt3/perf-small.png)